 She loves a good romantic meet-cute, coming of age, and/or self-discovery story, especially in or post-college.
 Specifically, how one’s expectations drastically differ from reality or how a recent college grad is blindsided after entering the adult world, the working force, and how they slowly manage to navigate it and get on their feet.
 She is also really interested in plots that deal with the struggles of today's online dating culture, about how couples deal with growth and life pulling them in two different directions, or how society’s views can impact interracial relationships.
 This can also apply to platonic friendships (especially F/F friendships) as she thinks they are affected in the same ways.
 She’d love something realistic, raw, introspective, and family-centered.
 Kudos if any of this takes place in or around a skate rink (i.e Rollbounce) or something more commercial like a reality dating contest.

-Think along the lines of the following: To All the Boys I’ve Loved, Just One Day, Darius the Great Is Not Okay, Someone Great, Pose, Midnight Library, The Vanishing Half, The Half of It, Schitt's Creek, Emily in Paris, Sex Education, Derry Girls, Holidate, and Julie and the Phantoms.
+Think along the lines of the following: To All the Boys I’ve Loved Before, Just One Day, Darius the Great Is Not Okay, Someone Great, Pose, The Midnight Library, The Vanishing Half, The Half of It, Schitt's Creek, Emily in Paris, Sex Education, Derry Girls, Holidate, and Julie and the Phantoms.

 Mystery, thrillers, and suspense